• Skip to primary navigation

 • Wait until you're planning to serve the shortcakes to assemble them.
 Split the biscuits and top each with the baked apples.
 This can be served room temperature or warmed (and it's sooo good warmed)!

 • Top the apples with the whipped cream, then the top halves of the biscuits.
-Drizzle (drench?) in salted caramel sauce.
+Drizzle with salted caramel sauce.

 Enjoy!